 By Rick Steves

 More secure than a travel wallet, money belts are your key to peace of mind.
 I never travel without one.
 A money belt is a small, zippered fabric pouch that fastens around the waist under your pants or skirt.
 You wear it completely hidden from sight, tucked in like a shirttail — over your undies and shirt, under your pants.
 Most people wear the pouch over their stomach, but if you find it more comfortable, slide it around to the small of your back.
 (And some people prefer to use a neck pouch instead, worn like a necklace but under their shirt, or a hidden pocket, which loops on your belt, then tucks in behind it.)
-Each traveler should carry their own credit and debit cards and a stash of emergency cash in their own money belt.
+Travelers should carry their own credit and debit cards and a stash of emergency cash in their own money belt.

 With a money belt, all your essential documents are on you as securely and thoughtlessly as your underwear.
 Have you ever thought about that?
 Every morning you put on your underpants.
 You don’t even think about them all day long.
 And every night, when you undress, sure enough, there they are, exactly where you put them.
 When I travel, my valuables are just as securely out of sight and out of mind, around my waist in a money belt.
 It’s luxurious peace of mind.
 I’m uncomfortable only when I’m not wearing it.